gitphilw/scf/README.md

 that conform to the "XML-Format for Distribution of Subtitles in the ARD Mediathek portals" (EBU-TT-D-Basic-DE).

+#### EBU-TT-D2EBU-TT-D-Basic-RTBF

+The EBU-TT-D2EBU-TT-D-Basic-RTBF XSLT converts EBU-TT-D files that have been created according to EBU Tech 3380 into EBU-TT-D-Basic-RTBF files that conform to the "XML-Format for Distribution of Subtitles in the RTBF".

 #### FlashDFXP2EBU-TT-D-Basic-DE

 The FlashDFXP2EBU-TT-D-Basic-DE module converts a TTML/DFXP file made